 Applications are now open for these fully online degree programs:

-- NEW – Management, Bachelor of Business Administration
+- Business Administration-Human Resources, Bachelor of Business Administration

 “At a time when online education has been more important than ever, we’re leveraging technology and our top-tier faculty and programs to open up the university to more people who are seeking a degree that they can use to build a better future for themselves,” says UW–Madison Chancellor Rebecca Blank.